zechlau14/zechlau14.github.io/projects/hot-mutant-vigilantes.md

 When you fail, if your total final stress is higher than the highest dice rolled, decide with the GM how you are taken out of the scene.
 Some possibilities are your character passes out, is physically thrown out, or your character runs away.

 ## GM Section

 Give the players an inkling of what the first, obvious disaster is, and let them go at it.

+The difficulty of a task is related to the **impact of success**, not the complexity of the task.
+4: standard hot mutant vigilante stuff with standard results
+5: Audacious or risky stuff that has a great impact
+6: Clutch, against-the-odds stuff that can really turn the tide of the situation

 If an NPC isn't kissable, think "Could I make them kissable?"

 What's going wrong?
 (Roll twice; one disaster hides another much more dangerous disaster)
+1.

 What's this place like?
+1.

 Who's going to stand in our way?
 (Roll twice)
+1.